Transportation

 Truck, transporting logs, Linbei Chukou, near Linnei, western Taiwan.
 (Photo copyright © by Kaj Halberg)

-Special trucks, designed for bringing goods on board aeroplanes, Beijing Airport.
+Special trucks with a lift, designed for bringing goods on board aeroplanes, Beijing Airport.
 (Photos copyright © by Kaj Halberg)

 Truck, transporting people and goats, Eceabat, western Turkey.
 (Photo copyright © by Kaj Halberg)